KermanshahIACSA/KermanshahIACSA/README.md

-# Kermanshah Islamic Azad University Computer Science Association (AzadCSA)
+# Kermanshah Islamic Azad University Computer Science Association (IACSA)
 🚀 Innovate.
 Collaborate.
 Elevate.

 Welcome to the **Kermanshah Islamic Azad University Computer Science Association (KermanshahIACSA)** GitHub organization!
 We are a community of students passionate about **computer science, software engineering, and innovation**.